nju-cn-course/nju-network-labs/content/ch02/basic-switch.md

 (syenv) # swyard myswitch.py
 ```

-> [!NOTE]
+{% hint style="info" %}
-> Note that to run `swyard` in Mininet in a root shell (such as the shell that is open in response to the `xterm` command), you will need to activate the Python virtual environment which has Switchyard installed in it.
+Note that to run `swyard` in Mininet in a root shell (such as the shell that is open in response to the `xterm` command), you will need to activate the Python virtual environment which has Switchyard installed in it.
 Refer to the Switchyard documentation for more information.
+{% endhint %}

 To examine whether your switch is behaving correctly, you can do the following: